tianyiwangnova/2019_project__Disaster_Response_Pipeline/README.md

 ![cat](https://raw.githubusercontent.com/tianyiwangnova/2019_project__Disaster_Response_Pipeline/master/screenshots/categories.png)

 Messages and categories are stored in different files.
-We first combined these two tables and did some data cleaning and stored the table to a [sqlite](https://docs.python.org/3/library/sqlite3.html) databsed.
-Then we used `MultiOutputClassifie`r and `RandomForestClassifier` in [sklearn](https://scikit-learn.org/stable/) to fit the messages and categories data.
+We first combined these two tables and did some data cleaning and stored the table to a [sqlite](https://docs.python.org/3/library/sqlite3.html) database.
+Then we used `MultiOutputClassifier` and `RandomForestClassifier` in [sklearn](https://scikit-learn.org/stable/) to fit the messages and categories data.

 When tuning the model, we used grid search method on a variety of parameters including `min_samples_split`, `min_samples_leaf` and `max_features`.
 To handle the data imblanace (some categories have much fewer training samples), we used **f1_score** as the scoing function and we actually saw that model with higher f1 score also has higher accuracy.
 After we finished grid searching and got the fitted model, we stored the model as a pickle file.